-But one thing became clear â€" amongst the young women present who had come to feminism in the 1980s and later, very little if anything was known about the role that socialist feminists had played in the 1970s in Britain.
-Feminist history in so far as it has been written at all has tended to be written either by radical feminists or by academics focusing on equality within the current system â€" a system which from my perspective cannot and will not ever allow women to acheive our liberation.
+But what was also clear is that amongst the young women present who had come to feminism in the 1980s and later, very little if anything was known about the role that socialist feminists had played in the 1970s in Britain or internationally.
+Feminist history, in so far as it has been written, at all has tended to be written either by radical feminists or by academics focusing on equality within the current system â€" a system which from my perspective cannot and will not ever allow women to achieve our liberation.